mupioneersymposium/mupioneersymposium.github.io/abstract.md

 <br/><br/>
 **Deadline: 31 January, 2021 by 11:59PM (CT)**
 <br/><br/>
-**Abstracts should be in line with the theme of the symposium: The next green revolution: challenges and strategies towards a sustainable agriculture.** <br />
-**Therefore, these must address how one's research can at some point improve agriculture**
+**Abstracts should be in line with the theme of the symposium: The next green revolution: challenges and strategies towards a sustainable agriculture.
+Therefore, these must address how one's research can at some point improve agriculture**
 <br/><br/>
 Please follow the link for the abstract submission. <a href="https://docs.google.com/forms/d/e/1FAIpQLSdboRNFQZRiMRHCT4cOu78Mg9E0iv1sAy76VWY4l2xqpFj8FQ/viewform?usp=sf_link" target="_blank"> Please click here
 <br/><br/><br/>

 <hr style="clear: both;" />
 ## What are the differences between Abstract Presentation and Lightening Talk?
 <hr style="clear: both;" />